-After reading this article, test your knowledge with a fun, interactive quiz on ESPPs.
+After reading this article, watch our video on key ESPP rules and decisions, and test your knowledge with a fun, interactive quiz on ESPPs.

 Your company may offer you an attractive benefit that is even better than stock options.
 An employee stock purchase plan (ESPP) enables you to purchase company stock often at a discount from the market price.
 In the most generous plans, you buy the stock with payroll deductions of up to 15% of your paycheck (you decide how much within this range, with a $25,000 annual maximum for tax-qualified plans).

 An ESPP offers a way to purchase company stock easily and on favorable terms, giving you (not just top executives) an opportunity to share the potential growth of your company's stock.
 Fitting ESPPs into your financial plan is worth trying (see a related article).

 Although the mechanics of ESPPs vary, plans that meet the conditions under Section 423 of the Internal Revenue Code generally offer the best deal for employees.
 What makes a Section 423 plan so appealing is the double-barreled "goodie" that comes from a discounted price along with something called a "lookback" feature.
 Unfortunately, many employees don't fully understand how the discount and lookback features work (see the FAQs in ESPPs: Basics).
 As a result, they might pass up a deal that is almost too good to be true.
 Even with the accounting change that has made it more "costly" for companies to offer discounts with lookbacks, ESPPs remain an attractive benefit for tax reasons (see how companies are responding to ESPP expensing).

 The Discount—A Built-In Profit Of At Least 17.6% (Even In Down Markets)—With Potential For Much More